Rank Dynamics for Functional Data: Applications

-The original hits trajectories and corresponding hits derivatives trajectories are shown in Figures \ref{fig:basData}, respectively.
-We take the hits derivatives, obtained by local polynomial smoothing, to be our starting point for ranking.
-The objective of our analysis is to quantify the ranks and changes in ranks in this dataset, and also to identify top players using the methods described in this paper.

-We start our analysis by transforming the hit derivative trajectories into rank trajectories using the smooth representation in (\ref{eq:smoothRank}).
-The rank trajectories are visualized in Figure \ref{fig:basRanks}, where we see that differences in rank for the six highlighted players are clear.
-For example, this visualization makes it clear that Joey Votto improved drastically throughout the season, moving from a rank near 0.25 in the beginning of the season, to finishing with a rank of nearly 1.

-We also apply our rank summary statistics to these players' rank trajectories, which are very informative.
-In particular, we focus on the rank volatility versus integrated rank plot, shown in Figure \ref{fig:basInstab}.
-The information contained in this visualization has direct applications in assessing offensive performance from the 2016 MLB season.
+We also applied the rank summary statistics, which prove to be informative.
+The rank volatility versus integrated rank plot, shown in Figure~\ref{fig:basInstab} has direct applications in assessing offensive performance from the 2017 MLB season.
 Naturally, all six of the highlighted players have relatively high ranks.
-In addition to average performance, we can see that two of the players, Joey Votto and Charles Blackmon, were highly variable around their ranks.
+In addition to average performance, we can see that two of the players, Jose Altuve and Charles Blackmon, had high integrated rank and low volatility, which are two features of the most valuable players.

-In terms of rank and volatility, it is clear that the most valuable players are those with high rank and low volatility.
 These players are consistently performing at a high level with respect to the rest of the sample.
-As shown in Figure \ref{fig:basInstab}, the player with the highest integrated rank and fairly low volatility is Charlie Blackmon.

-Taking the viewpoint of a team deciding on which players to acquire, this plot also allows one to select players which have modest average ranks, but have low volatility.
-Players of this type may be desirable when looking for consistent backup players, for example.
-Finally, the interpretation of the player specific mixing coefficient is clear; it quantifies whether players are generally improving or deteriorating over the season.
+As shown in Figure~\ref{fig:basInstab}, the player with the highest integrated rank and fairly low volatility is Charlie Blackmon.
+Taking the viewpoint of a team deciding on which players to acquire, this plot also allows one to select players who have modest average ranks but have low volatility.
+Players of this type are desirable when looking for consistent backup players, for example.
+Finally, the player-specific change in ranks $\zeta_i$ as per \eqref{eq:mixing} quantifies whether players are generally improving or deteriorating over the season.